ThinkCentre

-The ThinkCentre is a line of business-oriented desktop computers designed, developed and marketed by Lenovo, and formerly by IBM from 2003 to 2005.
+ThinkCentre is a brand of business-oriented desktop computers and all-in-one computers, the early models of which were designed, developed and marketed by International Business Machines (IBM) since 2003.
+In 2005, IBM sold its PC business, including the ThinkCentre brand, to Lenovo.
 ThinkCentre computers typically include mid-range to high-end processors, options for discrete graphics cards, and multi-monitor support.

 History

 Launch

 The ThinkCentre line of desktop computers was introduced by IBM in 2003.
 The first three models in this line were the S50, the M50, and A50p.
 All three desktops were equipped with Intel Pentium 4 processors.
 The chassis was made of steel and designed for easy component access without the use of tools.
 The hard disk was fixed in place by a 'caddy' without the use of screws.
 The caddy had rubber bumpers to reduce vibration and operational noise.

 Additional updates to the desktops included greater use of ThinkVantage technologies.
 All desktop models were made available with ImageUltra.
 The three desktop models also included an 'Access IBM' button, allowing access to onboard resources, diagnostic tools, automated software, and links to online updates and services.
 Select models featured IBM's Embedded Security Subsystem, with an integrated security chip and IBM Client Security Software.